 Rosalynn Carter, transformative former first lady and mental health advocate, dies

-Rosalynn Carter, the wife of former President Jimmy Carter and a longtime mental health advocate and humanitarian, died on Sunday in her home in Plains, Ga., according to the Carter Center.
+Rosalynn Carter, the wife of former President Jimmy Carter and a longtime mental health advocate and humanitarian, died on Sunday in her home in Plains, Ga., surrounded by family, according to the Carter Center.
 She was 96.

+The Carter Center announced Rosalynn Carter was in hospice care on Friday.
+Her family said earlier this year that she was diagnosed with dementia.
+Jimmy Carter, who is 99, has been in hospice care since February.

+"Rosalynn was my equal partner in everything I ever accomplished," the former president said in a statement.
+"She gave me wise guidance and encouragement when I needed it.
+As long as Rosalynn was in the world, I always knew somebody loved and supported me."

 She lived most of her life in Plains, the Carters' hometown, and was deeply engaged in humanitarian work through the Carter Center in Atlanta, an organization she founded with her husband after leaving the White House.